Kappaphycus alvarezii: History as an invasive species

 This alga is an introduced species and a noxious aquatic weed in Hawaii.
-This species was considered an introduced many countries with the sole main purpose of increasing the commercial aquaculture carrageenan industry; the carrageenan is a biopolymer extracted from algae and used extensively in the food industry for the formation of gels to stabilize fat in food with dairy products.
+This species was considered and introduced in many countries with the sole main purpose of increasing the commercial aquaculture carrageenan industry; the carrageenan is a biopolymer extracted from algae and used extensively in the food industry for the formation of gels to stabilize fat in food with dairy products.

 Regardless of the widespread introduction of the species, there have been few studies explaining that this species has formed natural populations surrounding farm plots.

-Kappaphycus alverezil Has been introduced to a lot of different countries around the world 4 aquaculture purposes.
-Some of the countries that this species has been introduced to include China, Fiji, india, Indonesia, Japan, Malaysia, the Philippines, Vietnam, Tanzania, and the United States.
+Kappaphycus alverezil has been introduced to a lot of different countries around the world for aquaculture purposes.
+Some of the countries that this species has been introduced to include China, Fiji, India, Indonesia, Japan, Malaysia, the Philippines, Vietnam, Tanzania, and the United States.
 Cultivation of the species occurs in the open water when cutting the specific algae off of rope lines replacing in shallow reefs in the flatter, shallower environments.
 They have not established natural populations in the areas surrounding farmland.
 They reproduce through vegetative propagation, resulting in the spread and dispersal of the species.
 They can also reproduce sexually.
 Due to their large size they are able to out-compete the native species of the reef.
-It's reproductive structures are Tettasporic and gametaphytic.
-The species responds to water temperatures between 22 to 25 degrees Celsius and there's no acclimation of species to 18 degrees Celsius.
+It's reproductive structures are tetrasporic and gametaphytic.
+The species responds to water temperatures between 22 and 25 degrees Celsius and there's no acclimation of species to 18 degrees Celsius.
 Maximum photosynthetic rates occur specifically at 30 degrees Celsius and is inhibited at 35 to 40 degrees Celsius.
 There is not much research conducted on this specific species and its response to salinity.
 The species has been an invasive species for the last 40 years and has not been explored very well.
 It has the potential for ecological and environmental impacts it needs further exploration.